 - Complete application with $50 nonrefundable application fee (which will be applied to the tuition fee if accepted into the program)

-- Verification of degree-Official copy of graduate degree transcript
+- Verification of degree (E.g. official copy of graduate degree transcript)

-- For those seeking Advanced Certificate should submit detailed proof that verifies satisfaction of contents for the basic certificate program.
+- Those seeking the Advanced Certificate should submit detailed proof that verifies satisfaction of contents for the basic certificate program.

 - Copy of psychology license and registration or application

 The course contents of the Certificate and Advanced Certificate programs are designed to fulfill didactic requirements for the diplomate examination of the American Board of Forensic Psychology in the areas of basic foundations and civil forensic contents.
 Those interested in pursuing full board certification by the American Board of Forensic Psychology are encouraged to become familiar with the other requirements, particularly practicum hour requirements, listed at its website (see www.abfp.com).

 The programs are organized to offer the candidates progressively more challenging material in forensic psychology that will make their practices more competitive by providing them with an ability to analyze and clearly articulate forensic issues affecting their patients in an ethical, ethnically, and culturally sensitive manner: